Approaches to Writing

 We will measure the impact through learning walks, book looks, formative and summative assessment (through the use of assessed pieces of writing), and pupil/parent/teacher voice.
 Senior Leaders will evaluate the impact and assess pupils’ learning termly.

-Step 1: Engage deeply with the text before teaching begins.
-It is advised that teachers complete a ‘Writerly knowledge chart’ to fully understand the text they are teaching so they are clear about what the expectations will be for the final outcome.
-These should be saved into the Shared Area as part of your sequence.
+Step 1: Engage deeply within the text before teaching begins.
+It is advised that teachers complete a writerly knowledge chart to fully understand the text they are teaching so they are clear about what the expectations will be for the final outcome.

 Step 4: Practice writing and enable the children to adapt the text.
 Modelled writing is a key aspect of this step and should be clearly displayed as a step on your classroom display so children can refer to it.